 - Put a description with each picture – Airbnb allows you to put captions with each picture

 Use the above tips and you’ll have pictures that showcase your property in the best light.
+Excellent pictures is one of the best ways to make money with Airbnb as it often results in more bookings.

-5. Respond as soon as possible
+5. Respond as Soon as Possible

 When we’re choosing a property, response time is a close second to cleanliness.
 Nothing is worse than trying to book a property and having to wait 24+ hours for a decision from a host if you can stay at their property.